Who owns the property in a revocable trust in AZ? Read our blog to learn more.

 The Grantor's Death

-What happens after you pass away if you've created a trust in Arizona?
+What happens after you pass away if you’ve created a trust in Arizona?
 Your trustee will distribute your assets to your beneficiaries or continue administering your assets based on your requirements.
-The trustee may pay funeral expenses our of the trust.
+The trustee may pay funeral expenses out of the trust.

 Perhaps you have named yourself the trustee.
 A successor trustee will have to assume this role.
 This could be a surviving spouse, a close friend, or anyone else you decided to name as successor trustee.